pupil-labs/pupil-docs/src/invisible/the-forge/overview.md

   </v-btn>
 </div>

-### Will these tools ever become available in the Cloud?
+### Will these tools ever become available directly in your applications (Cloud, Companion app, device)?
-Some of these features may end up in the Cloud in the future, some others may not.
+Some of these features may end up in production in the future, some others may not.

-The Forge is not meant to be a replacement for the Cloud tools, but rather a place where some of our more edge case tools and projects can live.
+The Forge is not meant to be a replacement for the tools we offer in the Cloud or our app, but rather a place where some of our more edge case tools and projects can live.
 It will also be a place to test some new features and get feedback from the community.

 ### Can I suggest a feature?
 Of course!
 We are happy to hear what would you like us to craft next.